The Health Committee

 After consideration of the allegation(s) referred to it, the Health Committee may:

 In the interests of public accountability, hearings before the Health Committee are generally open to the public.
-They may, however, be exceptions such as:
+There may be exceptions such as:

-The current guidance in use for Practice Committees is the Guidance for the Practice Committees - including Sanctions Guidance (328.9 KB, PDF)
+The current guidance in use for the Health Committee is Guidance for the Practice Committees - including sanctions guidance.